Tax considerations for the purchase or sale of a business

 • The shares must not have been owned by anyone other than the individual seller or a person or partnership related to the seller during the 24-month period immediately preceding the sale.

-If the shares being sold are owned by a holding company rather than an individual, the capital gains exemption will not be available on the sale of shares unless shares of the holding company are sold as only individuals can claim the capital gains exemption.
+If the shares being sold are owned by a holding company rather than an individual, the capital gains exemption will not be available as only individual sellers (and not corporate sellers) can claim the lifetime capital gains exemption.

-While many buyers prefer to purchase business assets over shares, there are reasons that could motivate a share purchase, most notably the brand and reputation of your business.
-Tax considerations such as available tax pools, including non-capital loss carry-forwards and investment tax credits, may also provide motivation.
-However, such considerations generally require that the same or similar business be carried on with a reasonable expectation of profit in order to be claimed by the buyer after the acquisition.
-Therefore, these motivating factors may only apply in certain situations.
+While many buyers prefer to purchase business assets over shares, there are tax reasons that could motivate a purchaser to prefer a share purchase, most notably acquiring tax attributes of the corporation being sold, such as non-capital losses, and investment tax credit carry-forwards.
+However, the availability of such attributes requires, amongst other things, that post-acquisition, the same purchased business or a similar business be carried on, with a reasonable expectation of profit.

-Through a share purchase, the purchaser also acquires any outstanding liabilities, including tax and legal liabilities, which opens the buyer to a higher level of risk.
-Buyers are encouraged to conduct a rigorous due diligence process to ensure that their purchase doesn't come with unexpected skeletons in the closet.
-Protective clauses for tax and legal liabilities may also be added to the purchase and sale agreement as a standard part of a share sale.
+As a consequence of a share purchase, the purchaser also inherits any outstanding liabilities of the corporation, including tax and legal liabilities, resulting in a higher level of risk to the buyer.
+Buyers are encouraged to conduct a rigorous due diligence process to ensure that their purchase doesn't come with unexpected risks.
+In addition, as part of the negotiation process, buyers should look to incorporate protective clauses for both tax and legal liabilities into the definitive purchase and sale agreement.

-It's also important to keep in mind that a share sale generally results in a lower purchase price than would an asset sale for the same business, given the greater level of risk on the part of the buyer.
-In this scenario, the seller must weigh the tax benefits against the overall selling price.
+Finally, from an economic perspective it is important to keep in mind that a share sale generally results in a lower purchase price than would an asset sale for the same business, given, amongst other things, the greater level of risk inherited by the buyer.

 Asset sale